 Parking Rules and Regulations

-Effective July 15, 2014: All vehicles parked on campus must display at all times an official campus permit on the rear view mirror or center of the dashboard.
+Effective July 15, 2014: All vehicles parked on campus must display at all times an official campus permit.
 Motorcycle permits must be displayed near the license plate.
 Parking on campus is permissible in posted and designated areas only.

 Parking on campus is enforced 24 hours a day for emergency and disabled parking zones.
 All other parking zones on campus are enforced Monday – Friday 8:00am to 5:00pm.